PixelSmith-tech/CorePulse/readme.md

 **Option 2:** Tuna will start automatically and give you a public URL like `https://xxxx.tunacloud.io`.

+**The first time you start, you may need to set up a Tuna account.**

 4. **Open in Browser:**
    Navigate to the URL provided by CorePulse.
 Stats update every second automatically.